bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ## Naming

-Declaring delegates for some UIViewControllers, for example UITableViewControllers or UICollectionViewControllers, can be annoying since they have their own delegates that use the variable `delegate` and can't be overwritten.
+Declaring delegates for some UIViewControllers, for example UITableViewControllers or UICollectionViewControllers, can be annoying, since they have their own delegates that use the variable `delegate`, and can't be overwritten.

 Usually this leads to the developer naming the delegate things like `recipesDelegate`, `recipesControllerDelegate` and others.
 This causes to confusion for the API user, since now there are two delegates.
 We avoid this by not subclassing directly UITableViewController or UICollectionViewController, instead we use SweetTableController and SweetCollectionController, by doing this we can use the `delegate` variable.